 Exterior Drainage Systems

 If you’re looking for an effective alternative to interior drainage tiles, why not move outdoors?
-The precipitation in Virginia sometimes calls for the kind of extensive protection external drainage tiles provide.
+The precipitation in Virginia sometimes requires the extensive protection external drainage tiles provide.

 These tiles, like their interior cousins, work to remove excess water from your basement floor by redirecting it into your sump pump.
 However, because they’re based around the exterior foundation of your home, these tiles will also help protect your home from leakage through wall cracks.